 This is going to be a bit unusual, but I think it’s going to be worth the read.
 I am going to plot your entrepreneurial journey and show where you’re going and what lies ahead by mapping it to a concept taken from an unlikely field of comparative mythology and narratology: the monomyth.

-The life of a business, and with it your life, is a journey full of adventure, allies, enemies, tests, upheavals, deaths and rebirths.
-We may call them pivots, partnerships, competition, fundraising, but they are stages of a journey which is uncannily similar to the journey an archetypal Hero would take.
+The life of a business, and with it your life, is a journey full of adventure, allies, enemies, tests, upheavals, deaths, and rebirths.
+We may call them pivots, partnerships, competition, fundraising, but they are stages of a journey that is uncannily similar to the journey an archetypal Hero would take.

 An Entrepreneurial Journey

 You live an ordinary life in an ordinary world.
 Neither is perfect and that bugs you.
 You see things around you that could be improved and problems that could be fixed: an alternative to plastic or maybe an improvement to cadmium telluride solar panels.

 But, as time passes they bug you more and more.
 You feel you could solve them, but you resist the urge and push the challenge away — you are comfortable as you are or have other things to take care of, maybe graduating or finishing that next Great American Novel.